ShrRa/Dash_public/README.md

 - Visualization of multiple phase-folded light curves on a single plot without losing interpretability of the plot;
 - Possibility of integration into Django web-sites.

+The main audience of the toolset is the LSST Transient and Variable Sky Science Collaboration.

 Uses Holoviz packages in the backend.